AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 ### Stacking

+Stacked and percent stacked charts are multi-series charts where related values are placed atop one another, which allows comparing the the contribution of a value to a total, either in absolute or percentage terms.

-You can create stacked charts by enabling a special mode of the scale that makes series stack together: [Stacked Charts](Stacked_Charts/Overview).
+In AnyChart, you can create stacked and percent stacked charts of various types by enabling a special mode of the scale that makes series stack together: [Stacked Charts](Stacked_Charts/Overview).

 ## Interactivity

-You can change the default interactivity settings of any chart in AnyChart: see the [Interactivity](../Common_Settings/Interactivity) article.
+You can change the default behavior of a chart or a series in AnyChart.
+By default, when a user hovers a point, it is highlighted, and a tooltip is shown; clicking a legend element hides/shows a series it represents, and so on.
+The [Interactivity](../Common_Settings/Interactivity) article explains how to change the defaults and create custom interactivity settings.

 ## Events